adrienematsudaira/hello-world/README.md

 # hello-world
 Student for life
-2019: Adopt new hobbies.
+2019: Adopting new hobbies, creating a new me.
 Step 1) Learning a creative/artistic skill, Step 2) Learn a technical skill